wmconnolly/100-days-of-code/log.md

 Continued writing a post setting up `k3s` on a fresh RPi w/ Ubuntu Server.
 More CKA analysis as well.

 **Thoughts:**

+---

+## Day 93, January 3, 2020

+**Today's Progress:**

+Using the KodeKloud Udemy course to help prep for the CKA exam, watched through videos up-to the first practice exam.

+**Thoughts:**